Heltec-Aaron-Lee/WiFi_Kit_series/libraries/WiFi/examples/WiFiScan/README.md

 # WiFiScan Example

-This example demonstrates how to use the WiFi library to scan available WiFi networks and print the results.
+This example demonstrates how to use the Wi-Fi library to scan available Wi-Fi networks and print the results.

 ## Supported Targets

-Currently this example supports the following targets.
+Currently, this example supports the following targets.

 | Supported Targets | ESP32 | ESP32-S2 | ESP32-C3 | ESP32-S3 | ESP32-C6 |
 | ----------------- | ----- | -------- | -------- | -------- | -------- |